OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 ## Decide If You Need Multiple Languages

 **Before** you enable to e-Consent Framework, which is the REDcap module for this kind of project, check with the study team on whether multiple languages will be needed.
 If so, Multi-Language Management must be enabled **before** the e-Consent Framework.
-If you need to have multiple languages in your e-consent, go to our chapter on this process, which will pick up at this point in your work. **call-out to MLM chapter goes here**
+If you need to have multiple languages in your e-consent, go to our chapter on this process, which will pick up at this point in your work. @sec-designadv-multilanguage

 ## Enable e-Consent Framework

 Finally we can enable the e-Consent Framework, the REDCap module that was designed to handle electronic consenting processes.
-This step must occur after the surveys (Consent and HIPAA) are created.
+This step must occur after the surveys (Consent and HIPAA) are created (and, if applicable, Multilanguage Management settings have been saved).
-In Online Designer we click the *Enable* button under Survey Options, shown above the list of instruments.
+In Online Designer click the *Enable* button under Survey Options, shown above the list of instruments.

    ![Enable e-consent](images/econsent/enable-4.jpg){width="80%"}